FTC2050/data-standard/README.md

 - key structure for database relationships
 - identifying key fields and parameters that need to be anonymised and removed to enable **Open Data**
 - identify mandatory and optional fields (e.g. NULL fields)
+- think about stream lining the data structures to support dashboards, or at least build an api that pulls data out in the format described in this document